 From 2007 to 2012, I was putting my endurance exercise together in short triathlons.
 Now don’t get me wrong, I don’t think this was or is inherently un-healthy, but hindsight shows me that it did not provide the fitness I value.
 Furthermore, my blood sugar was poorly controlled compared to now.

 What changed from 2013?
-I hone and improve my heart rate variability and heart rate recovery doing short high intensity interval training (HIIT) and I build strength several days per week doing strength oriented circuits.
+I exercise and improve my heart rate variability and heart rate recovery doing short high intensity interval training (HIIT) and I build strength several days per week doing strength oriented circuits.
 I have in fact gained weight doing this, about ten pounds, but my body fat has remained remarkably low, which means 90 percent of all the gained weight is muscle and the connective tissue that arrives with it.

 Here’s how my new routine looks.